-invest in just one software solution to plan & model coupled energy systems avoid time consuming and error prone data exchanges between different software environments use our state of the art solvers to tackle your energy systems modelling challenges automate your model and scenario setup and connect our API to your external applications
+invest in just one software solution to plan & model different coupled energy systems avoid time consuming and error prone data exchanges between different software environments use our state of the art solvers to tackle your energy systems modelling challenges automate your model and scenario setup and connect your external applications to our API

 The gas network simulation models in SAInt are based on the one-dimensional continuity, momentum, energy, and state equations, derived from the laws of conservation of mass, momentum energy and the real gas law.